haghparast/tiny/README.md

-# tiny
-The tiniest npm module
+This is a tiny package